monkeber/tools-test/README.md

         ```
     - You may need to install it globally if after installation from pip it doesn't get recognized by your shell.
 1. Run `pre-commit install` && `pre-commit install -t commit-msg` and you are done with the hooks!
 They will run automatically before each commit.

+# Commit Style

+I incorporated [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) with imperative English as the style for commits.